-All counties, municipalities, and economic development districts representing HUD-defined MID areas.
-Subrecipients from outside of the HUD-defined MID area will not be eligible to receive funding under this program.
+All counties, municipalities, economic development districts representing HUD- or State-defined MID areas, and universities.

 Administering Entities

 DED

 DED will issue a Notice of Funding Opportunity (NOFO) for eligible entities representing communities within the HUD-defined MID area.
 Awards will be made on a competitive basis with the selection criteria published in the NOFO.
 This selection criteria will prioritize projects that benefit LMI populations and communities with the highest levels of damage from DR-4420.